katarzynamichalowska/DON_LSTM/README.md

 # DON_LSTM
-**DON-LSTM**: Multi-Resolution Learning with DeepONets and Long-Short Term Memory Neural Networks
+**DON-LSTM**: Multi-Resolution Learning with DeepONets and Long-Short Term Memory Neural Networks.

 This proposed architecture leverages the two main advantages of its subnetworks:
 - DeepONets: The discretization-invariant training,